 Estimated Value of Labor and Management - This is the opportunity cost charged for unpaid operator labor and management when calculating the Rate of Return on Assets and Rate of Return on Equity.
 It is also combined with any Owner Wages and Benefits expense and deducted from the enterprise analysis reports.
-In the RankEm Summary reports it is always combined with Owner Wages and Benefits to make farms of different ownership structure comparable.
+In RankEm Summary reports the estimated value of labor and management is always combined with Owner Wages and Benefits to make farms of different ownership structure comparable.

 For sole proprietors and partnerships, the recommended rate is: \$30,000/full time operator plus 5% of value of farm production.
 This is a guideline only; adjust for very small or very large farms.